Michael-Free/wownero-node-terraform/README.md

 ~~- `install-wownero.sh` should only be for Ubuntu Server 20.04 LTS at the moment~~

-~~- Creating a successful terraform provider configuration for DigitalOcean~~
-- Creating a terraform plan that installs `install-wownero.sh` and sucessully starts a wownero node
-- Creating a terraform plan that installs a wownero node service completely with terraform and no bash scripts.
+~~- Creating a successful terraform provider configuration for DigitalOcean~~ ~~- Creating a terraform plan that installs `install-wownero.sh` and sucessully starts a wownero node on digital ocean~~ ~~- Creating a terraform plan that installs a wownero node service completely with terraform and no bash scripts.~~

+- setup and configuration of azure provider configuration for azure
+- use local ssh key instead of new key for new azure vm
+- use basic azure configturation
+- create vars.auto.tfvars for azure and implement them in to azure configuration
+-